Clown of the Jungle

 Clown of the Jungle is a 1947 American animated short film directed by Jack Hannah and produced by Walt Disney, featuring Donald Duck.
 It marks the first short film appearance of the Aracuan Bird, previously seen in The Three Caballeros (1944).
 In the short film, Donald Duck is visiting the jungle to photograph its tropical birds, but things take a turn for the worse when Donald encounters the extremely annoying Aracuan Bird.

 Plot

-In the South American jungle, the narrator introduces us to the various birds living there and to wildlife photographer Donald Duck intent on getting some pictures.
-Unfortunately, all his attempts to photograph birds are ruined by the "clown of the jungle", the Aracuan Bird.
-Example: when Donald attempts to photograph a chorus line of hummingbirds, the Aracuan Bird interrupts the picture with a Russian kick dance.
-Donald becomes aggravated to the point where he gives chase but the bird always manages to outsmart Donald and make short work of his sanity.
+In the South American jungle, the narrator introduces us to the various exotic birds living there, and to wildlife photographer Donald Duck intent on getting some pictures.
+However, all his attempts to photograph birds are ruined by the "clown of the jungle", the Aracuan Bird.
+For example, when Donald attempts to photograph a chorus line of hummingbirds, the Aracuan Bird interrupts the picture with a Russian prisiadki.
+Donald becomes aggravated to the point where he gives chase, but the bird always manages to outsmart Donald and make short work of his sanity.